-For two days the Market place of Gunzenhausen (Germany) was the centre of an installation by the Artist Stephanie Rhode from Amsterdam.
+For two days, the marketplace of Gunzenhausen (Germany) became the center of an installation by the artist Stephanie Rhode from Amsterdam.
 490 houses with knitted facades were set up.
-In a very special way, they brought back to life the memory of members of the Jewish community throughout time.
+In a very special way, they revived the memory of the Jewish community throughout time.
+Rhode had mobilized numerous people from Germany and many other countries to knit covers for simple miniature houses that formed the facades.